Lightmatter/django-hydra/README.md

 The recommended start pattern is described below.
 The create_new_project.sh command will
 * Create a poetry/direnv virtual environment
-* install python and js requirements (dev and regular) via poetry and yarn
+* install python and js requirements (dev and regular) via poetry and npm (or optionally yarn)
 * create a database
 * run the migrations
 * and setup git